All Episodes

 Tell us a bit about it, will you, Ben?

-Well, I first learned about it from a very smart fellow at UC Santa Cruz where I taught long ago liberal bastion.
+Well, I first learned about it from a very smart fellow at UC Santa Cruz, where I taught long ago, Liberal Bastion.

-He said that the logic that built this country was the logic of the cowboy, which is if something bad happens to you, don't whine about it, don't complain about it to your psychiatrist, go out and do something about it.
+He said that the logic that built this country was the logic of the cowboy, which is if something bad happens to you, don't whine about it, don't complain about it to your psychiatrist.

-And then I learned about it even better from a great novelist named John Didian, who's a lifelong friend, who said, if you you can't win if you're not at the table, and that has sort of been my motto ever since.
+And then I learned about it even better from a great novelist named Joan Didion, who's a lifelong friend, who said, you can't win if you're not at the table.

 If you want to try to do something in your life, go to the table.